Kraviles/boundary-automation/README.md

 ## Description

 This project provides a tool to automate the process of fetching, analyzing, and managing geographical boundary data from the geoBoundaries API which directly accesses the [GeoBoundaries Github](https://github.com/wmgeolab/geoBoundaries/tree/main).
 It includes a Python backend for data processing and a desktop GUI for user interaction.
+The project creates an 86% increase in speed of accepting pull requests.
+The runtime is less than 1 minute.

 The primary goals of this project are to:
 - Fetch administrative boundary data for all countries at various administrative levels (ADM0 to ADM4).